Engaging Artists

 More Art’s year-long Engaging Artists Fellowship is designed to help emerging NYC artists and community organizers develop and sustain a socially engaged and public art practice.
 Through mentorship, peer exchange, workshops and artist talks responsive to the cohort’s interests, and access to programming opportunities across New York City, Fellows deepen their work within a collaborative learning environment.
 This laboratory-style framework brings together 6–8 emerging and underrepresented artists to engage critically with the history and evolving vitality of public and socially engaged art while strengthening and expanding their own work.

-The 2026/27 call for Fellowship applications will be available March 9th.
-The deadline to apply will be April 9th, 2026.
+The 2026/27 call for Fellowship applications is now open!
+The deadline to apply is April 9th, 2026.

 Commission